 Carbs, sugars and fibres

 Looking at the nutrition facts label will give you a glimpse of the amount of carbs found in a food.
 The information on carbs is presented in two sections:

 - Sugars are the simple sugars that are naturally found in or added to foods.
-They are included in the carb count, which means you don’t need to add them to the total carb count.
+They can cause a rapid rise in blood sugar levels because they are digested and absorbed quickly.
+Since they are included in the carb count, you don’t need to add them to the total carb count.

 Other packaging information

 Watch out for certain marketing tricks.
 Some companies use “no sugar added” on their packaging, but this does not mean that the food is carb-free.
 It simply means that no sugar was added to those naturally found in the food.

 Other claims can also be found on food packaging.
 Here are a few examples: